 She opened her eyes.
 She wasn’t sure if she understood, either.
 She’d always kept a tight grip on her hatred, only letting it manifest in distain for Hallandren ways.
 But, she confronted it now.
 Acknowledged it.

-Somehow, it could be hateful, yet transfixing at the same time.
+Somehow, Hallandren could be loathesome, yet transfixing at the same time.
 As if. . .until she came and saw the place for herself, she wouldn’t have a real focus--a real understanding, a real image--of what it was that had destroyed her life.

 Regardless, she now understood her purpose.
 If her Breaths would help, then she would use them.
 Just like Lemks.
 Just like those slum lords.
 She wasn’t so high.
-She never should have been.
+She never had been.

 But, she doubted Denth would understand all of that.
 Instead, Vivenna nodded toward Jewels.
 The woman had picked up what appeared to be several screws.
 “What is she doing?”

 Denth turned.
 “Screwing on a new muscle,” she said.
-“One in his side got cut, sheered right through.
+“One of the ones in his side got cut, sheered right through.
 Muscles won’t work right if you just sew them together.
 So, she has to replace the whole thing.”

 “With screws?”

 Denth nodded.
 “Right into the bone.
 It works all right.
 Not perfectly, but all right.
-Of course, no wound can ever be perfectly fixed on a Lifeless.
-They don’t heal right.
+Of course, no wound can ever be perfectly fixed on a Lifeless, though he will heal some.
 You just sew them up, pump them full of ichor-alcohol, and try not to let them take too much more damage.
-With enough, the body will stop working right, and it will take another Breath to keep them going.
-By then, it’s usually best to just buy another one.”
+If you fix them enough times, the body will stop working right, and you’ll have to spend another Breath to keep them going.
+By then, it’s usually best to just buy another body.”

 Vivenna sat quietly.
 Saved by a monster.
-Perhaps that was what made her so determined to use her Breath now.
-She was impure herself.
+Perhaps that was what made her so determined to use her Breath.
 She should be dead, but Clod had saved her.
 A Lifeless.

 She didn’t accept him theologically.
 Nor did she accept her Breaths.
-But, it seemed to her that she already owed her life to something that should exist.
+But, it seemed to her that she already owed her life to something that should not exist.
 She should be dead.
 More than that, she felt pity for the thing.
 Even affection.

 Considering that, she figured that she was already damned to the point that using her Breaths wouldn’t matter.